MinaProtocol/snark-challenge/docs/problem-04-curve-operations.markdown

 0. The submission runner will generate a random sequence of inputs, saved to a file `PATH_TO_INPUTS`.

+1. Your binary will be compiled with `./build.sh`.
+This step should produce a binary `./main`.

 3. Your binary will be invoked with

     ```bash